Bio-inspired tail oscillation enables robot fast crawling on deformable granular terrains: Materials and Methods

 \subsection{Locomotion experiments}

 Locomotion experiments were conducted in a 115 cm × 54 cm × 12 cm trackway (Fig.~\ref{fig:setup}D).
-The substrate consisted of 6 mm spherical plastic particles (Matrix Tactical Systems) as a model granular medium.
+The substrate consisted of \href{https://www.evike.com/products/24127/Matrix-Match-Grade-6mm-Airsoft-BBs-Color-.25g-10000-Rounds-White/}{6 mm spherical plastic particles} (Matrix Tactical Systems) as a model granular medium.
 The 6 mm particles were chosen as they behave rheologically similarly to natural sand and soil~\cite{doi:10.1126/science.1172490,li2013terradynamics}, while the simpler geometry facilitated systematic control and preparation of the substrate for laboratory experiments.

 To investigate how the tail affects flipper-driven locomotion performance on granular media, we performed two sets of locomotion experiments with systematically varied tail morphologies and motions.
 The first experiment investigated the effect of tail oscillation, comparing oscillating tail performance against idle tail as a control.
 Additionally, inspired by the mudskipper's tail-morphing behavior of rotating and flattening its tail on soft terrain, we investigated the effect of tail support area by comparing robot speed between a ``vertical'' tail (with smaller supporting area) and a ``flat'' tail (with larger supporting area).
 For both experiments, three trials were performed for each configuration.
+After each trial, the terrain surface was reset manually using a scraper.

-To capture robot locomotion performance and robot-substrate interactions, two Optitrack Prime 13W motion capture cameras were installed above the trackway to monitor the robot's position in the world frame (x - fore-aft; y - lateral; z - vertical) at 120 frames per second.
+To capture robot locomotion performance and robot-substrate interactions, four Optitrack Prime 13W motion capture cameras were installed above the trackway to monitor the robot's position in the world frame (x - fore-aft; y - lateral; z - vertical) at 120 frames per second.
 An additional side-view camera was used to observe the robot's height and flipper interactions with the granular medium.